JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     Networking Cost Savings:
-        Use private Ip so that traffic won't go via public internet Query the db first then send the tiny result over the internet Use endpoint for s3 & dynamodb
+        Use private Ip so that traffic won't go via public internet Query the db first then send the tiny result over the internet Use gateway endpoint for s3 & dynamodb

     Aws Network Firewall:
         Protect your entire Amazon VPC